Getting an Apprenticeship

 • Create an account with the ‘Find an Apprenticeship Service’ at www.gov.uk/apply-apprenticeship.

-Although vacancies might have start dates whilst you’re still in learning, searching for vacancies throughout the year can help you prepare for future applications.
-For example, you can learn about your local labour market by noting the most popular jobs and sectors in your postcode area.
-You can also find out about what you are paid, the main duties and the skills and personal qualities that the employers look for in a new recruit.
+Searching for vacancies throughout the year can help you prepare for future job applications e.g. you can learn about the most popular jobs in your postcode area.
+You can also find out about salary, what you do in the job and the strengths employers look for.

 • Go direct to company websites.
-Larger companies often advertise their apprenticeship schemes on their own website too.
-They will likely have their own ‘Careers’ or ‘Apprenticeships’ landing page from which you may be able to ‘apply’ for vacancies.
-If you aspire to work for a specific large company, then you should go to direct to the company website.
+Larger companies often advertise their apprenticeship schemes on their own website.
+They often have their own ‘Careers’ or ‘Apprenticeships’ web page from which you can apply for any vacancies.

-• Research the job role, skills and abilities.
-You need to tell the employer that you have the skills and abilities they are looking for.
-The National Careers Service website is recommended for quickly finding out about the skills and abilities needed for each job;
+• Research the job role and the strengths needed.
+You need to tell the employer that you have strengths they are looking for.
+The National Careers Service website is recommended for finding out jobs and the strengths.

 • Cast your net wider.
-There are several other websites which advertise apprenticeship vacancies and, in some cases, act as an intermediary between you and the employers.
-Have a look at the following ones:
+There are several other websites which advertise apprenticeship vacancies and, in some cases, act as an agent between you and the employers.